kikuchiyo/device_connection_en/edge/overview.md

 A device template is the adapter between a common device model and a specific model of the device.
 A device template allows mapping between a specific device measuring point and a common device model.

-Based on industrial experiences, EnOS has accumulated a number of device templates for inquiry and reuse.
+Based on industrial experiences, EnOS has accumulated a number of device templates for reusing.
 You can also define customized device templates.

 ### Communication Protocol

 Communication protocol is a common phrase used in energy industry.
 EnOS Edge provides a rich protocol library that contains common protocols of energy and power industry, such as modbus, IEC104, OPCDA, OPCUA, and OPC-XML-DA.
-In addition, EnOS supports conventions for the major device manufacturers in the industry.
+In addition, EnOS supports conventions of the major device manufacturers in the industry.
 For more information, see [Protocols Supported by EnOS Edge](https://docs.envisioniot.com/docs/enos-edge/en/latest/edge_specification/data_ingestion.html).

-With these protocols made available, you can browse and select desired protocols in the device template, which can be used after simple configuration, to avoid development or integration of protocols.
+With these protocols, you can search and select desired protocols in the device template, which can be directly used after simple configuration  to avoid development or integration of protocols.